rust-gamedev/rust-gamedev.github.io/content/news/053/index.md

 Its author wrote [an article on Reddit][godot_rapier_reddit] with more details.
-Since then, the web exports have been fixed.
+Since then, the web exports have been fixed, read more about this on the [Rapier Godot Progress](https://godot.rapier.rs/docs/progress) page.

 Additionally, Godot Rapier's website was adopted on rapier domain at